PyMVPA/PyMVPA/doc/source/devguide.rst

 ------------------

 dataset vs data
-  Ones which are supposed to be derived from :class:`~mvpa.datasets.base.Dataset` class should have suffix (or whole name) ``dataset``.
+  Ones which are supposed to be derived from :class:`~mvpa2.datasets.base.Dataset` class should have suffix (or whole name) ``dataset``.
 In contrast, if argument is expected to be simply a NumPy_ array, suffix should be ``data``.
 For example::